 One of the most famous attractions in the whole of Sicily if not the most famous of all is the so called valley of the temples, near Agrigento.

-Now a Unesco heritage site, la Valle dei Templi is vast and deserves a few hours to be visit properly: I recommend you visit the temples first thing in the morning, before the sun gets too strong and the crowds fill the place.
+Now a Unesco heritage site, la Valle dei Templi is vast and deserves a few hours to be visited properly: I recommend you visit the temples first thing in the morning, before the sun gets too strong and the crowds fill the place.

 After a morning spend among Greek temples, history lovers can spend the afternoon surrounded by roman marvels at Piazza Armerina.